 Insights in Azure Monitor

-Visualising the data monitored is the most useful way to analyse them.
-Insights provide tools to customise the Azure monitoring and analyse the data efficiently.
+Visualizing the data monitored is the most useful way to analyze them.
+Insights provide tools to customize the Azure monitoring and analyze the data efficiently.

 The performance, availability, and usage of various web applications hosted in the cloud or on-premises can be monitored with Application Insights.
 The powerful data analysis capabilities of Azure monitor can provide deep insights into the application’s operations and can help in diagnosing errors even before the users report them.
 Applications Insights can be integrated easily into Visual Studio or can be used to support DevOps processes.